Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

         module_env.add_source_files(env.modules_sources, sources)
 ```

-Now by default `scons` command will build our module as part of Godot's binary
+Now by default `scons` command will build our module as part of Pandemonium's binary
 and as a shared library when passing `summator_shared=yes`.

 Finally, you can even speed up the build further by explicitly specifying your